kubermatic/docs/content/kubermatic/master/advanced/custom_ui/_index.en.md

 ![Custom Theme](/img/advanced/custom_ui/result.png)

-## Customizing the Application Sources inside Custom Container
+## Customizing the Application Sources Inside Custom Container

 This approach is very similar to the first one, but this time application sources can be changed inside the custom container that was prepared specially for it.
 It allows to modify SCSS just like in the first approach, but files could